nixrajput/social-media-api-nodejs/CONTRIBUTING.md

-# Contributing to the Portfolio Website
+# Contributing to the Social Media API

-We appreciate your interest in contributing to the Portfolio Website built with Next.js and Sass.
+We appreciate your interest in contributing to the A social media API built with Node.js, Express, and MongoDB.
 By contributing, you help make this project better and more accessible for others.
 Please take a moment to review the following guidelines to ensure a smooth and collaborative development process.

 ## Code of Conduct